Nix package development notes

 }

-?More can be found here.
+buildInputs vs. nativeBuildInputs?More can be found here.

-The difference only really matters when cross-building - when building for your own system, both sets of dependencies will be exposed as nativeBuildInputs
+The difference only really matters when cross-building - when building for your own system, both sets of dependencies will be exposed as nativeBuildInputs.

-only work if the project files for the software you're building specify it explicitly.
+PREFIX/INSTALL_PREFIX/etc. variables!QMake does not have a standardized configuration variable for installation prefixes - PREFIX and INSTALL_PREFIX only work if the project files for the software you're building specify it explicitly.

-If the project files have a hardcoded path, there's still a workaround to install it in $out
+If the project files have a hardcoded path, there's still a workaround to install it in $out anyway, without source code or project file patches:

 {